amywinehousing/blackjackcpp/README.md

 ```
 *Todo:*
 ```
-1. Dealer insurance.
-2. Split and double down.
+1. Split and double down.
-3. Cards instead of numbers...
+2. Cards instead of numbers...
 ```